cloudkernel-tech/pursuit-guide/docs/tutorials_en/firmware_upgrade.rst

         # start the app with command
         ./QGC_3.5.6_kerloud_202411.AppImage

 - Select the Firmware tab under the Setting menu.
-Disconnect the DC power for the autopilot and connect it to the computer via the provided Micro USB cable.
+Disconnect the DC power for the autopilot and connect the debug port to the computer via the provided Micro USB cable.
 Click the Advanced settings at the right side, and select the option "Pursuit autopilot release (Cloudkernel)".
 Then the automatic upgrade process can be triggered by clicking the "OK" button in the upper right corner.

 .. image:: ../img/firmware_upgrade/qgc_upgrade.png
    :height: 350 px